-- Radiation Oncologist and Scientist, Sunnybrook Health Sciences Centre
+- Radiation Oncologist and Senior Scientist, Sunnybrook Health Sciences Centre

 - Co-Chair, GU Disease Site Group, Program in Evidence-Based Care, Cancer Care Ontario